 The Winston Scholarship program recognizes excellence and achievement for students in master’s degree programs in health administration, health policy, and public health by providing ten scholarships of $10,000 per year.
-Winston Scholars also join a one-day symposium on health policy in Washington, DC.Apply for the Scholarship by April 14, 2017
+Winston Scholars also join a one-day symposium on health policy in Washington, DC.

 Learn about the process of health policy development by working directly with policy-makers in both the public and private sectors.
 The Fellowship provides a monthly stipend and related expenses for a twelve-month period beginning in July.

 The Fellowship provides the opportunity to expand your knowledge of health policy-making though firsthand, direct exposure to both public and private sector decision makers in Washington, DC.

 ScholarshipThe Winston Scholarship program recognizes excellence and achievement for students in certain master's degree programs.

 Winston Scholars join a one-day symposium on health policy in Washington, DC each year.